dotnet/docs/docs/visual-basic/misc/unable-to-read-delimited-fields.md

 ---
-title: "Unable to read delimited fields because a double quote is not a legal delimiter when EscapeQuotes is set to True"
+title: "Unable to read delimited fields because a double quote is not a legal delimiter when EscapeQuotes is set to True | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14" ms.reviewer: "" ms.suite: ""

-ms.date: "2015-07-20"
-ms.prod: .net

 ms.technology:
   - "devlang-visual-basic"
+ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords:
   - "vbrTextFieldParser_IllegalDelimiter"
 ms.assetid: ab8a0c3a-b89c-4617-9e31-7e81f5dca433
 caps.latest.revision: 10
-author: dotnet-bot
+author: "stevehoag"
-ms.author: dotnetcontent
+ms.author: "shoag"

-translation.priority.ht:
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "ru-ru"
-  - "zh-cn"
-  - "zh-tw"
-translation.priority.mt:
-  - "cs-cz"
-  - "pl-pl"
-  - "pt-br"
-  - "tr-tr"
+manager: "wpickett"
 ---
 # Unable to read delimited fields because a double quote is not a legal delimiter when EscapeQuotes is set to True
 The `TextFieldParser` cannot read from the file because a quotation mark (") has been supplied as the delimiter and `EscapeQuotes` is set to `True`.

-## To correct this error
+### To correct this error

 -   Set `EscapeQuotes` to `False`.